Generic name: ombitasvir, paritaprevir, and ritonavir [ om-BIT-as-vir, PAR-i-TA-pre-vir, and-ri-TOE-na-vir ]

 Hepatitis C is often treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Read all patient information, medication guides, and instruction sheets provided to you.
 Do not change your doses or medication schedule without your doctor's advice.
 Every person with chronic hepatitis C should remain under the care of a doctor.

-Store the Technivie at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.
 Do not remove the tablets from a daily dose package until you are ready to take the medicine.

 Usual Adult Dose for Chronic Hepatitis C: